 Submission of a full application to the LifeArc Gene Therapy Innovation Fund is by invitation only, and with the support of the allocated Innovation Hub.

+Full applications can be submitted at any time after allocation to a Hub.
 The funding panel reviews full applications and makes funding decisions twice a year, in June and December.
-The closing date for completed, full applications will be in March and August each year.
+The closing date for completed, full applications to be considered at the next panel will be in March and September each year.

-The initial collaboration work-up with the Hubs is covered by this fund.
+The initial proposal development with LifeArc and the allocated Hub is provided free of charge.
 Using their expertise, the allocated Hub will assist the academic applicant to deliver on a development plan with a view to the proposed project being suitably ready to the submission of a full application.
-The allocated Hub will decide when the project is ready for full application submission.

 Awardees are required to provide a quarterly update report from the project commencement date, alongside agreed milestone dates.